 Power utilization can be minimized in several ways.
 In the OCCS, crystal oscillator, and PLL may be shut down when not in use.
 When the PLL is in use, its prescaler and postscaler can be used to limit PLL and master clock frequency.
 Power modes permit system and/or peripheral clocks to be disabled when unused.
 Clock enables provide the means to disable individual clocks.
-Some peripherals provide further controls to disable unused subfunctions.
-Refer to the Part 3 On-Chip Clock Synthesis (OCCS), and the 56F8300 Peripheral User Manual for further details.
+Some peripherals provide further controls to disable unused sub-functions.
+Refer to Part 3 On-Chip Clock Synthesis (OCCS), and the 56F8300 Peripheral User Manual for further details.

-6.7 Power-Down Modes Overview
+6.7 Power Down Modes Overview

-The 56F8356/56F8156 devices operate in one of three power-down modes, as shown in Table 6-3.
+The 56F8367/56F8167 operate in one of three power-down modes as shown in Table 6-3.

-Mode Core Clocks Peripheral Clocks Description Run Active Active Device is fully functional Wait Core and memory clocks disabled Active Peripherals are active and can product interrupts if they have not been masked off.
+Mode Core Clocks Peripheral Clocks Description Run Active Active Device is fully functional Wait Core and memory clocks disabled Active Peripherals are active and can produce interrupts if they have not been masked off.
 Interrupts will cause the core to come out of its suspended state and resume normal operation.
 Typically used for power-conscious applications.
-Stop System clocks continue to be generated in the SIM, but most are gated prior to reaching memory, core and peripherals.
-The only possible recoveries from Stop mode are: 1.
+Stop System clocks contir the SIM, but most ar reaching memory, co The only possible recoveries from Stop mode are: 1.
 CAN traffic (1st message will be lost) 2.
 Non-clocked interrupts 3.
 COP reset 4.
 External reset 5.
 Power-on reset

-Table 6-3 Clock Operation in Power-Down Modes
+Table 6-4 Clock Operation in Power Down Modes